A density bound for triangle-free $4$-critical graphs: Triangles in -Ore graphs

 Therefore $H_{2} \neq M$, and so by Lemma \ref{K4e} we have that $H_{2}$ contains two vertex-disjoint kites $D_{1}$ and $D_{2}$.
 Without loss of generality, we may assume $V(D_{1}) \subseteq V(H_{2}-z)$.
 We claim that no vertex in $D_1$ incident with the spar is contained in $T$.
 To see this, suppose not, and let $v$ be a vertex incident with the spar of $D_1$.
 If $v$ is in $T$, then since all neighbours of $v$ are in $D_1$ and $z$ is in $T$, it follows that $v$ is adjacent to $z$.
 But then $z$ is in $D_1$, contradicting the definition of $D_1$.
 Moreover, we claim at most one vertex of $D_1$ is contained in $T$.
 If the two vertices in $D_{1}$ which are not incident to the spar of $D_{1}$ are in $T$, then $G$ contains a $K_{4}$ subgraph, which implies $G = K_{4}$, a contradiction.
 It follows that we have $T^{3}(H_{2}-T) \geq 1$.
-Hence using one of the triangles in $H_{1}-xy$, we see that $T^{3}(G-T) \geq 2$, as desired.
+Hence using one of the triangles in $H_{1}-xy$, we see that $T^{3}(G-T) \geq 2$, contradicting the fact that $G$ is a counterexample.

 \textbf{Case 2: $H_{2} = K_{4}$.}